-SITE AREA, BUILDING SIZE AND CHARACTER
+LIMITATIONS ON SITE AREA, BUILDING SIZE AND CHARACTER

-• A rural entrepreneurial use shall be small scale and not detract from the residential character of the property.
+A rural entrepreneurial use shall be small scale and not detract from the residential character of the property.

 The maximum gross floor area of all buildings and/or structures permitted to be used for the purposes of a rural entrepreneurial use shall be regulated through the Area Municipal Zoning By-Law.
-However, the cumulative gross floor area of all buildings and structures, or portions thereof, used or occupied by a rural entrepreneurial use shall not exceed 280 m (3,014 ft), or 10% of the total lot area, whichever is the lesser.
+However, the cumulative gross floor area of all buildings and structures, or portions thereof, used or occupied by a rural entrepreneurial use shall not exceed 280 m2 (3,014 ft2) or 10% building coverage of the total lot area, whichever is less.